-Ms Dahlbäck especially enjoys singing on the concert platform with different orchestras and instrumental ensembles.
-She has an extensive repertoire ranging from works by Monteverdi, Grandi, Bach and Handel to contemporary composers such as Kimmo Hakola and Kaija Saariaho.
-She has premiered many works, both forgotten pieces from the 17th century and contemporary ones by e.g. Kaj-Erik Gustafsson and Peter Hilli.
+Ms Dahlbäck especially enjoys singing on the concert platform with orchestras and instrumental ensembles.
+She has an extensive repertoire ranging from works by Monteverdi, Leonarda, Grandi, Bach and Handel to contemporary composers such as Kimmo Hakola and Kaija Saariaho.
+She has premiered many works, both forgotten pieces from the 17th century and contemporary ones.

 Her debut at the Finnish National Opera was in 2015 as Drusilla and Amor (voice) in Monteverdi's L'Incoronazione di Poppea.
-Other operatic work has included e.g. Morgana from Handel's Alcina, Valencienne from Lehár's The Merry Widow and Damon from Handel’s Acis and Galatea.
+Other operatic work has included e.g. Silvia (Haydn: L'isola disabitata), Cyane (Kraus: Proserpin), Morgana (Handel: Alcina), Valencienne (Lehár: The Merry Widow) and Damon (Handel: Acis and Galatea).

-Ms Dahlbäck is the artistic director of Vaasa Baroque, an early music festival in Vaasa, Finland (www.vaasabaroque.com) that she founded in 2013.
-She also conducts Vaasa Baroque Ensemble and has conducted e.g. Finnish Baroque Orchestra, Sinfonietta Cracovia, Vaasa City Orchestra and Kuopio City Orchestra.
+Ms Dahlbäck is artistic director of Vaasa Baroque, an early music festival in Vaasa, Finland (www.vaasabaroque.com) that she founded in 2013.
+She also leads Earthly Angels early music ensemble, founded in 2016.

 Kajsa Dahlbäck studied church music at the Sibelius Academy, Helsinki and graduated with excellent grades in 2005.
-She then continued with a master's degree from the Opera Academy of Gothenburg University.
-Now she is a doctoral candidate at the artistic program of the Sibelius Academy and also studies conducting with Jorma Panula.
-Susanna Eken, Kammersänger Tom Krause and Dame Emma Kirkby have been her most important voice teachers.
+She also took a master's degree from the Opera Academy of Gothenburg University.
+In 2020 she completed her artistic doctorate (DMus) at the artistic program of the Sibelius Academy, Uniarts Helsinki.

-In 2004 Dahlbäck won the second prize at the Kangasniemi singing competition.
-In 2007 she was rewarded with an opera role (Purcell: The Fairy Queen) in the international singing competition AsLiCo in Como, Italy.
-In 2008 she reached the final round at the Lappeenranta singing competition and was awarded two special prizes (recognition prize by the jury and prize for an excellent performance in the semifinals).
+In 2004 Dahlbäck won second prize at the Kangasniemi singing competition.
+In 2007 she won an opera role (Purcell: The Fairy Queen) in the international singing competition AsLiCo in Como, Italy.
+In 2008 she won two special prizes in the Lappeenranta singing competition.

-Dahlbäck’s work is supported by the following foundations: Pro Musica, Helene och Walter Grönqvist and Vaasan Jaakkoo, from which she has received so called scholarships of recognition.
+Dahlbäck’s work has also been supported by Pro Musica, Helene och Walter Grönqvist and Vaasan Jaakkoo, foundations (without application).
 In 2013 Konstsamfundet rewarded her the Jenny Spennert grant for her work in the early music field and in 2021 the Stina Krook foundation rewarded her a grant for her artistic work.
-Other scholarships have been granted e.g. by Finnish Cultural Foundation, Swedish Cultural Foundation in Finland and Viljo ja Maire Vuorio foundation.
-The Swedish Cultural Foundation rewarded Dahlbäck with a two-year working grant for artistic work 2014-2016.
-Currently she is finalizing her artistic doctorate degree with the kind support of Victoriastiftelsen (2016-18).
+Other scholarships have been granted by Finnish Cultural Foundation, Swedish Cultural Foundation in Finland and Victoriastiftelsen.

 Argo ensemble's debut album in 2013, Canta la serenissima, received excellent reviews in international media.
-With her new album Earthly Angels, Ms Dahlbäck has won Record of the Year 2018 in the YLE (Finnish Broadcasting Company) competition.
-The album consists of music by 17th century Italian nun composers.
+With her ensemble Earthly Angels, Ms Dahlbäck has won Album of the Year 2018 by YLE (Finnish Broadcasting Company).
+The first album consists of music by 17th century Italian nun composers.
 In 2021 Earthly Angel's second album, La rêveuse, was released on ALBA records.